 Butterfly.

-Runners often suffer from tightness in the groin area, and butterfly pose is an excellent way to offer a bit of relief.
-To feel the full effects of the stretch, lengthen through the crown of your head, relax your shoulders and gently draw the knees down to the ground.
-To increase flexibility even further, the principles of PNF stretching can be applied here too; try pushing your knees up into your hands and your hands down onto your thighs, creating tension for a few seconds.
-Release the tension and you may be able to get a little deeper into the stretch.
+Runners often suffer from tightness in the groin area and butterfly pose is a good way to offer a bit of relief.
+To feel the full effects, lengthen up through the crown of your head, relax your shoulders and gently draw the knees to the ground.

 Thunderbolt.